© Copyright 2013, T. Stanfill Benns ( All emphasis within quotes is the author’s unless indicated otherwise.)

 This is the unanimous opinion of theologians; the constant teaching of the Church, the confirmation of the supreme jurisdiction of the Roman Pontiffs.
 As we read in DZ 967, it is their lawfulness that is lacking and this is all that is necessary to quash their apostolicity.
 They also must possess apostolicity of doctrine, but in denying the necessity of jurisdiction and obedience to Canon Law, also the necessity of the papacy, there can be no apostolicity of doctrine.

-In many respects the jurisdiction controversy all these years was only a planned distraction; these men were never even lawful priests or bishops.
+In many respects the jurisdiction controversy all these years was only a planned distraction; these men were always questionably valid and were never lawful priests or bishops.
 They are correct in saying that canonical jurisdiction is now really a dead issue, for it was, all along, papal jurisdiction that was lacking and was being violated in every respect.
-Even if they were validly ordained and consecrated, they would not have been successors of the Apostles anointed by Jesus Christ, for this requires both orders AND jurisdiction.
+Even if they were certainly validly ordained and consecrated, they would not have been successors of the Apostles anointed by Jesus Christ, for this requires both orders AND jurisdiction.
 The Church has said it and we must therefore believe it.

 (See the article on apostolicity at /articles/a-catholics-course-of-study/the-church/apostolic-succession-are-schismatic-clergy-and-laymen/ )